 10 Things You Should Know About Stamp Duty On Property Purchase

 Stamp duty rate: The rates at which stamp duty is charged in various Indian states at present range from 4 per cent to 10 per cent.
 Registration fees, on the other hand, stand at a standard one per cent across states.
+In some states, a flat fee is also charges as property registration charge.
+These states include Haryana and Maharashtra.

 Payment frequency and penalty: Stamp duty is a one-time charge paid under Section 3 of the Indian Stamp Duty Act, 1899.
 If you fail to pay this charge, you have to pay the outstanding amount along with a penalty of two per cent of the outstanding amount per month.
 The penalty could go to as high as 200 per cent of the original liability.

-Stamp duty on purchase of apartments: Apartment buyers have to pay stamp duty charges based on the individual share of the property.
+Stamp duty on purchase of apartments: Apartment buyers have to pay stamp duty charges, based on the individual share of the property.
 This means if a project is built on 50,000 sq ft of land and units of similar sizes are sold to 10 people, each one of them has to pay a stamp duty charge for 5,000 sq ft.

 Documentary evidence: In case of a dispute, the document showing you have paid the stamp duty acts as a legal proof of your ownership over the property.
 It should be noted that property registration papers are not counted as legal proof; they only prove that you paid a fee.
 This has also been a reason why many home buyers put the property registration work on the back burner.
 However, if you want to sell your property in future, it will be difficult for you to do so if the registration has not been done.